jonc/osboids/README.md

 Various runtime commands control the flocking module behaviour - described below.
 These can either be invoked from the Console or in world by directing them to a chat channel.
-To specify which channel to use:
+You can specify which channel to use in the .ini:

-	chat-channel = 118 	the chat channel to listen for Bird commands on
+		BirdsChatChannel = 118 	the chat channel to listen for Bird commands on